Building PHP¶

 If you are currently using PHP, you likely installed it through your package manager, using a command like

-.
+sudo apt-get install php.
 Before explaining the actual compilation you should first understand why doing your own

 compile is necessary and you can’t just use a prebuilt package.
 There are multiple reasons for this: